 When the angel of death plotted my death, he convinced me to be patriotic.
 I sat at a makeshift desk and signed attestation forms and, months later, took the Oath of Allegiance.

 In Somalia, the world floated cloud-like upon the billowing smokes of explosions; my eyes stung from the combustion of gunpowder.
-Scarlet blood seeped into the depths of the earth, and bodies of my brethren-in-arms lay motionless, eyes eternally focused onto the heavens.
+Scarlet blood seeped into the depths of the earth, and the bodies of my brethren-in-arms lay motionless, eyes eternally focused onto the heavens.

 In the rain of falling bombs, I crawled for cover beneath a body of a fallen brother, his blood the water I desperately needed.